Apple Store

 On August 22nd, 2006, we purchased a "carrying case" for transporting our Mac test units to remote venues: a 2006 MINI Cooper S.

 The MINI is not just a car.
-It's a driving experience that assaults all the senses -- especially if you opt for the John Cooper Works Tuning Kit that squeezes 207 horses out of the 1.6 liter engine.
+It's a driving experience that assaults all the senses -- especially if you opt for the John Cooper Works Tuning Kit that squeezes 207 horses out of the 1.6 liter engine to propel a 2500 lb "hot hatch."

 It don't remember when I've had so much fun -- not even the time I was spent a weekend at the Jim Russell School of Racing at Laguna Seca --- not even the Saturday I spent at the Jim Hall Go Kart Racing School in Ventura.
 My MINI experience is further enhanced by the over 25 miles sweeping curves and tight hairpins between the nearest interstate and our mountain hideaway.
 I can drive my own version of the Nurburgring any day of the week -- and I often do it for the therapy.